Healthy Meatloaf

 • Made with no-nonsense ingredients.
 You won’t find any funny or complicated ingredients here.
 Everything in this juicy meatloaf is easy to find at your local grocery store or in your pantry.

 • Perfect texture and flavor.
-The texture is perfectly juicy and moist in the middle, and the sticky glaze on top is top botch.
+Like my turkey meatloaf, the texture is perfectly juicy and moist in the middle, and the sticky glaze on top is top botch.
 It has a rich and meaty flavor, with sweet and tangy notes from the topping.

 healthy meatloaf.